Why consider a generator for my home at all?

 In short, every single plug, switch and appliance in your house will require critical thinking about what is essential to you and your family during a power loss.
 All of these decisions will need to be made, and a good installation company should offer help and advice.

 Where will the generator need to be located?

-That decision can be impacted in a number of ways: local codes, specifications from the generator manufacturer, the layout of the yard and home and proximity to natural gas lines (if natural gas is to be the power source of the generator).
+That decision can be impacted by a number of things: local codes, specifications from the generator manufacturer, the layout of the yard and home and proximity to natural gas lines (if natural gas is to be the power source of the generator).
 You’ll want the generator installed as close to the gas supply as possible to minimize plumbing costs.

 Some generators meet municipal codes that allow installation as close as 18 inches from a home, but that does not mean they will meet all local codes.
 Standby generators produce carbon monoxide, a colorless, odorless gas that can reach dangerous levels in just minutes.
 Local codes can dictate things like proximity to vents and fresh air supplies regarding where the generator is placed.

-Additionally, do you have neighbors?
+Do you have close neighbors?
 Your installation can impact them with noise and exhaust fumes.
 At 20 feet, a quality air-cooled unit can make about as much noise as a central air conditioner.
 Minimizing these factors should be considered.

 Some general guidelines which may vary by manufacturer or by local building codes include: